neilscheuermann/neil-scheuermann/src/pages/blog/md/daily-review.md

 ## 2/4/2020

-Today I'm going to focus more on setting marks throughout my workflow, not just to get to my `.vimrc` or `.zshrc`.
+Today I'm going to focus more on using [**marks**](https://vim.fandom.com/wiki/Using_marks) throughout my workflow, not just to get to my `.vimrc` or `.zshrc`.
+- I used `J`, `K`, and `L` marks for my daily workflow today.
+I just use `J` first, then `K` and `L`.

-I'm also going to pick a new [vim color theme](https://vimcolors.com/?utf8=%E2%9C%93&bg=dark&order=newest).
+I'm also going to pick a new vim color theme using [vimcolor](https://vimcolors.com).
+- I tried installing [nightfly](https://github.com/bluz71/vim-nightfly-guicolors), but it made the column numbers and regular lines the same color which was weird, and NOT what they showed in their [preview](https://vimcolors.com/1185/nightfly/dark)...